FrogboxInc/RedStamp-Jr.-Developer-Test---Part-1/README.md

 Example of a website created based on wireframes provided by RedStamp Agency

-This site was created using Bootstrap 4 and all Bower components have been included.
+This site was created using Bootstrap 4 and all Bower components must be installed as file is too big to upload here. :)